 Stage Three: I have to pay for what?

 Once on board, you realize your legroom isn’t too great.
 Your seat might not recline and there is no in-flight entertainment.
 And what is this?
-You have to pay for food?
+You have to pay for food and drinks?
 The outrage!
 While you are certain you have reached the fifth level of hell, you continue to tell yourself about your amazing deal you got.
 I mean, the flight is only a few hours, right?
 It is easy to forget you told yourself you were willing to fly in a cardboard box for that price.

 Stage Four: Swearing the airline off forever

 Once arriving, you make it clear to everyone that you did not have a good flight.
 “Well, I have never been treated so poorly in my life, they are the worst airline ever.”
 You state you would have been better taking a covered wagon in the middle of winter (who cares it would have taken you six months and you probably would have died).
 You swear up and down that you will never, ever (and omg I mean EVER) fly that horrid airline again.

 The next time you fly, you are back to searching for the best deal.
 You remember only paying $79.00 this one time and you have it in your mind you aren’t going to pay a penny more.
 “Why the heck are airline tickets so expensive?”
 Then you find it.
 That gem among the rough.
 Tickets for $79.00.
 Boo ya!
 Now time to repeat the cycle.

 Ultra low cost carriers can be a great option.
 They can provide you fast transportation, the cheapest way possible.
 If you only care about getting your body from one place to another, without frills or high expectation of service, you cannot beat an ultra low-cost carrier.
 If you need a few more options, you can likely get them, it will just cost you a bit more.
 It is about being an informed customer and doing the math to make sure you are choosing the right airline.